 Understanding Internet Billing Practices and Pricing

 As a residential high-speed Internet user, you are a retail customer who buys Internet services from an independent service provider or a large cable or telephone company.
-There are enough of these companies to ensure competition, pricing discipline, innovation, and buying options for retail Internet services in Canada.
-As a result, the Canadian Radio-television and Telecommunications Commission (CRTC) does not regulate the prices or the way Internet services are billed to retail customers.
+In most areas of Canada, there are enough of these companies to ensure competition, pricing discipline, innovation, and buying options for retail Internet services in Canada.
+As a result, the Canadian Radio-television and Telecommunications Commission (CRTC) does not regulate the prices or the way Internet services are billed to retail customers, except in Northwestel’s operating territory.

 To foster competition at the wholesale level, the CRTC requires that large companies sell access to their networks under specific terms and conditions.
 Service providers use this access, in conjunction with their own networks, to offer Internet and other services to their own retail customers.
 In other words, independent service providers are wholesale customers of large cable and telephone companies.